MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/apply-pattern-content.md

 ### Use the retry pattern

 The retry pattern is a technique for handling temporary service interruptions.
 These temporary service interruptions are known as transient faults.
 They're transient because they typically resolve themselves in a few seconds.
-In the cloud, the leading causes of transient faults are service throttling, dynamic load distribution, and network hops across compute nodes.
+In the cloud, the leading causes of transient faults are service throttling, dynamic load distribution, and network connectivity.
 The retry pattern handles transient faults by resending failed requests to the service.
 You can configure the amount of time between retries and how many retries to attempt before throwing an exception.

 If your code already uses the retry pattern, you should update your code to use the retry mechanisms available in Azure services and client SDKs.
 If your application doesn't have a retry pattern, then you should add it based on the following guidance.
 For more information, see: